cyharyanto/llassist/README.md

 # LLAssist

 LLAssist is a tool for processing and analyzing research articles using Natural Language Processing (NLP) techniques and Large Language Models (LLMs).
+Paper: https://doi.org/10.48550/arXiv.2407.13993

 ## Features